Why GIF Compression Matters

 Gifsicle is a utility designed specifically for manipulating GIFs.
 It excels at GIF-native optimizations like adjusting color palettes and applying advanced frame optimization techniques.

 gifsicle -O3 --lossy=40 --colors 128 input.gif -o output.gifThe optimization flag enables multiple optimization methods to minimize file size.
 The lossy parameter controls aggressiveness, with higher values producing smaller files but potentially more visible artifacts.
-Reducing the color count from 256 to 128 often produces imperceptible visual changes but significant size savings.
+Reducing the color count can help when the source animation does not need the full palette.

 Batch Processing Automation